 One option to deal with the transferred cases in DRG 385A is to remove the 'R' from ord 015D803400 and let the cases which meet the other rules of that ord to remain in DRG 385A (i.e. no change in grouping).
 It is unusual to use LOS as a driver for grouping.
 Nevertheless, in current case, regrouping of transferred cases from DRG 385A (mean cost ca 2500 EUR) to DRG 390 (mean cost ca 8000 EUR) would not be a good solution either.

 Mean LOS of the referred cases in DRG 385A is 2.7 days whereas 92% of them are 5 days or less.

 If this is reasonable and doable, the technical changes need to be changed accordingly.

-#4 Updated by Kristiina Kahur about 1 month ago
+#4 Updated by Kristiina Kahur over 2 years ago

 Finnish National DRG-Centre 2019-3-18

 This as a follow-up after the expertnetwork meeting.